csariyildiz/csariyildiz.github.io/_posts/linux/rhel/2024-07-06-processes-and-basic-monitoring.md

-killall [process_name]: Sends the default TERM signal to terminate processes with the specified name. killall -9 [process_name]: Sends the KILL signal to forcefully terminate processes with the specified name. nice -n [priority] [command]: Starts a command with the specified priority.
+killall [process_name]: Sends the default TERM signal to terminate processes with the specified name. killall -9 [process_name]: Sends the KILL signal to forcefully terminate processes with the specified name.

-nice: Starts a process with a specified priority.

 nice -n [priority] [command]: Starts a command with the specified priority.
+nice: Starts a process with a specified priority. nice -n [priority] [command]: Starts a command with the specified priority.
-renice: Changes the priority of an already running process.

-renice [priority] -p [PID]: Changes the priority of the process with the specified PID.
+renice: Changes the priority of an already running process. renice [priority] -p [PID]: Changes the priority of the process with the specified PID.
-nohup: Runs a command immune to hangups and keeps it running after logging out.

-nohup [command] &: Runs the command in the background and immune to hangups.
+nohup: Runs a command immune to hangups and keeps it running after logging out. nohup [command] &: Runs the command in the background and immune to hangups.
-bg: Resumes a suspended job in the background.

-bg [job_id]: Resumes the specified job in the background.
+bg: Resumes a suspended job in the background. bg [job_id]: Resumes the specified job in the background.
-fg: Brings a background job to the foreground.

-fg [job_id]: Brings the specified job to the foreground.
+fg: Brings a background job to the foreground. fg [job_id]: Brings the specified job to the foreground.

 jobs: Lists current jobs.
 jobs: Displays all current jobs with their statuses.
-systemctl: Manages systemd services.

-systemctl start [service_name]: Starts a service. systemctl stop [service_name]: Stops a service. systemctl restart [service_name]: Restarts a service. systemctl status [service_name]: Checks the status of a service.
+systemctl: Manages systemd services. systemctl start [service_name]: Starts a service. systemctl stop [service_name]: Stops a service. systemctl restart [service_name]: Restarts a service. systemctl status [service_name]: Checks the status of a service.
-These commands will help you effectively monitor and manage processes on a Linu

 systemctl (additional usage):
 systemctl enable [service_name]: Enables a service to start at boot. systemctl disable [service_name]: Disables a service from starting at boot. systemctl list-units --type=service: Lists all loaded services.
-chkconfig: Updates and queries runlevel information for system services.

-chkconfig --list: Lists all services and their runlevel settings. chkconfig [service_name] on: Enables a service. chkconfig [service_name] off: Disables a service.
+chkconfig: Updates and queries runlevel information for system services. chkconfig --list: Lists all services and their runlevel settings. chkconfig [service_name] on: Enables a service. chkconfig [service_name] off: Disables a service.
-service: Controls the system services.

-service [service_name] start: Starts a service. service [service_name] stop: Stops a service. service [service_name] restart: Restarts a service. service [service_name] status: Checks the status of a service.
+service: Controls the system services. service [service_name] start: Starts a service. service [service_name] stop: Stops a service. service [service_name] restart: Restarts a service. service [service_name] status: Checks the status of a service.
-tuned-adm: Tunes system settings for specific workloads.

-tuned-adm list: Lists all available profiles. tuned-adm active: Shows the current active profile. tuned-adm profile [profile_name]: Activates the specified profile.
+tuned-adm: Tunes system settings for specific workloads. tuned-adm list: Lists all available profiles. tuned-adm active: Shows the current active profile. tuned-adm profile [profile_name]: Activates the specified profile.
-yum: Package manager for RHEL.

-yum install [package_name]: Installs a package. yum update [package_name]: Updates a package. yum remove [package_name]: Removes a package. yum list installed: Lists all installed packages.
+yum: Package manager for RHEL. yum install [package_name]: Installs a package. yum update [package_name]: Updates a package. yum remove [package_name]: Removes a package. yum list installed: Lists all installed packages.
-firewall-cmd: Configures the firewall.

-firewall-cmd --state: Checks the state of the firewall. firewall-cmd --add-port=[port]/[protocol] --permanent: Adds a port to the firewall permanently. firewall-cmd --reload: Reloads the firewall configuration.
+firewall-cmd: Configures the firewall. firewall-cmd --state: Checks the state of the firewall. firewall-cmd --add-port=[port]/[protocol] --permanent: Adds a port to the firewall permanently. firewall-cmd --reload: Reloads the firewall configuration.
-setsebool: Manages SELinux booleans.

-setsebool -P [boolean] on|off: Sets the specified SELinux boolean.
+setsebool: Manages SELinux booleans. setsebool -P [boolean] on|off: Sets the specified SELinux boolean.
-getsebool: Queries SELinux booleans.

-getsebool -a: Lists all SELinux booleans and their current values.
+getsebool: Queries SELinux booleans. getsebool -a: Lists all SELinux booleans and their current values.

-pmap: Reports memory map of a process.

-pmap [PID]: Displays the memory map of the process with the specified PID. pmap -x [PID]: Provides extended information about memory usage.
+pmap: Reports memory map of a process. pmap [PID]: Displays the memory map of the process with the specified PID. pmap -x [PID]: Provides extended information about memory usage.
-pidof: Finds the process ID of a running program.

-pidof [program_name]: Displays the PID(s) of the running program.
+pidof: Finds the process ID of a running program. pidof [program_name]: Displays the PID(s) of the running program.
-watch: Executes a program periodically and shows the output.

-watch [command]: Runs the specified command every 2 seconds by default. watch -n [seconds] [command]: Runs the specified command at the specified interval.
+watch: Executes a program periodically and shows the output. watch [command]: Runs the specified command every 2 seconds by default. watch -n [seconds] [command]: Runs the specified command at the specified interval.

 dstat: Versatile resource statistics.
 dstat: Provides a combination of vmstat, iostat, netstat, and ifstat.

 nmon: Performance monitor for Linux.
 nmon: Interactive interface for performance monitoring.
-strace: Traces system calls and signals.

-strace [command]: Traces the system calls made by the specified command. strace -p [PID]: Attaches to the process with the specified PID to trace its system calls.
+strace: Traces system calls and signals. strace [command]: Traces the system calls made by the specified command. strace -p [PID]: Attaches to the process with the specified PID to trace its system calls.

 lsof: Lists open files.
 lsof: Lists information about files opened by processes. lsof -p [PID]: Lists files opened by the specified process.

 uptime: Shows how long the system has been running.
 uptime: Displays system uptime, number of users, and load averages.

-ps: Reports a snapshot of the current processes.

-ps aux: Displays all running processes. ps -ef: Another format to display all running processes.
+ps: Reports a snapshot of the current processes. ps aux: Displays all running processes. ps -ef: Another format to display all running processes.

 top: Displays real-time information about running processes, CPU, and memory usage.
 top: Opens the interactive top interface.
-Press q to quit.

 htop: An interactive process viewer (similar to top) with a more user-friendly interface.
 (May need to install: sudo yum install htop or sudo apt install htop).
 htop: Opens the interactive htop interface.
 Use arrow keys to navigate, F3 to search, F9 to kill a process, and F10 to quit.

 atop: Advanced system and process monitor for Linux.
 atop: Opens the interactive atop interface.
-vmstat: Reports virtual memory statistics.

-vmstat 1: Provides real-time updates every second.
+vmstat: Reports virtual memory statistics. vmstat 1: Provides real-time updates every second.

 iostat: Reports CPU and I/O statistics.
 iostat: Displays average CPU and I/O statistics since the last reboot. iostat 1: Provides real-time updates every second.

 mpstat: Reports CPU statistics.
 mpstat: Displays average CPU statistics. mpstat 1: Provides real-time updates every second.

 pidstat: Reports statistics for Linux tasks (processes).
 pidstat: Displays CPU usage of processes.

 free: Displays memory usage.
 free -h: Displays memory usage in human-readable format.

 sar: Collects, reports, or saves system activity information.
 sar: Displays various system performance information.
 ```